 Christmas Markets Along the Rhine- Cruise the Rhine in December

 There is something magical about a German Christmas Market Holiday, especially along the Rhine River.
-The smell of Gingerbread, grilling Sausages, and roasting Chestnuts fill the air…. you hear musicians playing Christmas Carols…. rows of booths sell handmade wooden toys, blown glass German Christmas Ornaments, candles, pewter mugs, and Advent Wreaths….. singers and performers take the stage with special Christmas performances…..
-St. Nikolaus and the Christkindl greet children whose eyes are lit up with excitement at the lights, carousels, and special treats… and the Gluhwein and hot Cocoa help ensure that you stay warm all the way down to your toes.
-Looking for a special way to re-kindle your Christmas spirit?
+The smell of Lebkuchen, grilling Sausages, and roasting Chestnuts fills the air.
+You hear musicians playing Christmas carols.
+Rows of booths sell handmade wooden toys, blown glass German Christmas Ornaments, candles, pewter mugs, and Advent wreaths.
+Singers and performers take the stage with special Christmas performances.
+St. Nikolaus and the Christkindl greet children whose eyes are lit up with excitement at the lights, carousels, and special treats.
+And the Glühwein and hot Cocoa help ensure that you stay warm all the way down to your toes.
+Looking for a special way to rekindle your Christmas spirit?
 Try a Rhine Christmas Market Cruise.

 Your trip begins at the Cologne, Germany, Christmas Market.
 Then, you cruise down the Rhine River at a leisurely pace on a River Cruise Boat, stopping at different towns and cities like Koblenz, Rudesheim, Mainz, and Strasbourg along the way to visit the famous Christmas Markets.
 Cruises last from 3 to 9 days, so you are sure to find one that fits into your schedule.

 The Christmas Markets open the last week of November, so you have plenty of time to take your trip.
-You can even make the Cruise part of a longer vacation.
-Tour a bit of Germany before embarking in Cologne….. go skiing in Switzerland after your cruise is over.
+You can even make the Cruise part of a more extended vacation.
+Tour a bit of Germany before embarking in Cologne, or go skiing in Switzerland after your cruise is over.

 Some of the best Christmas Markets are along the Rhine, and a Rhine Christmas Market Cruise will surely be a trip you will never forget.